Junior Account Executive Job Description

 Responsibilities:

-• Support marketing campaigns and client initiatives
+Contribute to marketing campaigns and client engagement activities.

 Requirements:

-• Bachelor’s degree in Business, Marketing, or a related field
+Bachelor’s degree in Business, Marketing, or a related field.

 Don’t like this Job Description?